hubverse-org/hubDocs/docs/source/quickstart-hub-admin/using-hub.md

 This technical readme should be stored on your hub.
 You will need to share this document with modelers when requesting submissions of forecasts.

+[Here](https://github.com/reichlab/covid19-forecast-hub/blob/master/data-processed/README.md) is an example of a technical readme that is used by the US COVID-19 Forecast Hub.

 ## Accepting forecasts

 Before you put out the word that you are accepting submissions of forecasts and give a date of when the submissions are due, you should be prepared to accept the data.
 The [`hubValidations`](https://infectious-disease-modeling-hubs.github.io/hubValidations/) repository facilitates the implementation of general validation rules that are enforced on submissions in the form of [pull requests](https://docs.github.com/articles/about-pull-requests) to hub repositories.